-Anna’s weavings and quilts are a true example of place based art, the patterns and designs she are inspired by landscapes and nature of the Colorado Plateau.
-Most materials used in her weavings are locally created and sourced.
-She uses wool from a local farm that raises heritage breed sheep and prides themselves on humane and sustainable practices, spins the wool into yarn on a traditional foot-powered spinning wheel, and uses plants grown in her dye garden or ethically foraged in the surrounding desert to achieve a spectrum of naturally dyed fiber for use in her work.
+Anna’s foundation in fiber comes from generational knowledge, processes and techniques she developed allows her to create three dimensional sculptures that use traditional methods of craft, but speak to a contemporary audience.
+Her weavings and quilts are a true example of place based art, the patterns and designs she are inspired by landscapes, nature, and culture of the Colorado Plateau Desert.
+Most materials in her fiber work are locally created and sourced.
+She uses wool from a local farm that raises heritage breed sheep and prides themselves on humane and sustainable practices, spins the wool into yarn on a traditional foot-powered spinning wheel, and uses plants grown in her dye garden or ethically foraged in the surrounding desert to achieve a spectrum color.

 To shop Anna’s current selection of fiber art in her webshop, Badlands Goods, click HERE.